PengYueECUST1997/CLEF/README.md

 ![](./Material/Main.jpg)

-##Set up
+## Set up

 ### Requirement
-The project requires the following Python version and library dependencies:
+The project is implemented with python (3.11.3), the following Python version and library dependencies are required:

 ```txt
 torch==2.0.1